 AC Repair vs. Replacement

 Sometimes it’s hard to know whether it’s worth repairing your old system instead of installing a new one.
-Watch this video for some helpful guidelines on how to make the decision especially if your AC is not working suddnely, or you can read more about it in our recent blog post.
+Watch this video for some helpful guidelines on how to make the decision especially if your home air conditioner is not working suddenly, or you can read more about it in our recent blog post.

 Installation Quality vs. Brand Names

 Many people swear by their favorite brand of HVAC equipment.
 However, in the 60 years we’ve been doing business in Kansas City, we have noticed that proper sizing and quality installation make a much bigger difference in comfort, efficiency, and customer satisfaction.
 Even so, we’ve partnered with Daikin, the leading manufacturer of air conditioning products worldwide.
 Although we sell other brands.
 Daikin is our favorite because of its commitment to quality, customer service, and manufacturing here in the United States.

 How to choose a new A/C system

 A new air conditioner can bring you comfort and satisfaction for years to come.
 There are several important factors to consider when selecting a new A/C unit for your Kansas City home.

 SIZE: A quality HVAC contractor will pay close attention to your current ductwork, registers, and the size of each room to calculate what size unit your home needs.
 Make sure to tell them about energy improvements like new windows or added insulation that may affect the amount of cooling power your home needs.
 Having an oversized A/C can mean higher utility bills, more humidity indoors, and inconsistent temperatures in each room of your home.
 In contrast, an undersized air conditioner may cycle constantly and still not be able to cool adequately, costing you more money for energy bills and repairs from increased wear and tear.

-The SEER rating tells you the amount of cooling per each watt of energy usage.
+The SEER rating tells you the amount of cooling per watt of energy usage.
 SEER 13 is the lowest allowed in our area.
 Higher SEER ratings usually cost more, but mean more energy savings.
 Many times, they will pay for themselves over time.